Sasken Communication Technologies is a design services company with an expertise in wireless communications.

 Q. Who would be your partners to aid with the design process?

-A. For the components side of things, we partner with aggregators from Taiwan, Hongkong 8F7_gajendraand China.
+A. For the components side of things, we partner with aggregators from Taiwan, Hongkong and China.
 From the manufacturing side, original design manufacturers (ODMs) like Celestica, Sanmina help us deliver finished goods to our customers.

 Q. Could you tell us about your Intellectual Property (IP) development capabilities?